MicrosoftDocs/WindowsCommunityToolkitDocs/docs/gaze/GazeControls.md

 | LayoutUri | Uri | Gets or sets the URI of the layout file for the keyboard |
 | PredictionTargets | Button[] | Gets or sets the prediction targets buttons.
 When text prediction is available, the content of the buttons it set to the prediction text. |

-## GazeFilePicker
+## GazeFileOpenPicker and GazeFileSavePicker

-The GazeFilePicker provides a gaze optimized subset of the features of the full OS native file picker dialog.
+The file picker controls provides a gaze optimized subset of the features of the full OS native file picker dialog.
 Since this control needs to enumerate the file system, appropriate capabilities need to be declared in the `Package.appxmanifest` file in the application that uses this control.
 E.g. if an application is going to access the documents folders, then the application needs to add the following line to the `<Capabilities>` sectioni of `Package.appxmanifest`.

 ```
 <Capabilities>